billvaglienti/ProtoGen/README.md

 - `verifyfile` : Optional attribute that gives the name of the source and header file (.c and .h) that will be used for the initilization and verification code output (if any); except for any objects which have their own `verifyfile` attribute.

 - `comparefile` : Optional attribute that gives the name of the source and header file (.cpp and .h) that will be used for the comparison code output; except for any objects which have their own `comparefile` attribute.
 Presence of the global comparefile attribute enables the compare output for all packets and structures.

+- `printfile` : Optional attribute that gives the name of the source and header file (.cpp and .h) that will be used for the text print code output; except for any objects which have their own `printfile` attribute.
+Presence of the global printfile attribute enables the text print output for all packets and structures.

 - `prefix` : A string that can be used to prepend structure and file names.
 This is typically left out, but if a single project uses multiple ProtoGen protocols then it may be useful to give them different prefixes to avoid namespace collisions.